gravitational/teleport/rfd/0083-machine-id-host-certs.md

     rules:
       - resources: [host_cert]
         verbs: [create]
-        where: ends_with(host_cert.principals, ".foo.example.com")
+        where: all_end_with(host_cert.principals, ".foo.example.com")
 ```

 This involves:
 1. Adding new comparison functions to better match against DNS names.
 Minimally,
-   we'll add an `ends_with(inputs, suffix)`, but may consider a regex or glob
+   we'll add `all_end_with(inputs, suffix)` and `all_equal(inputs, value)`, but
+   may consider additional matchers in the future if there's demand.
+Methods
-   matcher.
-The latter may have problematic quoting and escaping requirements
+   like regexes may have problematic quoting and escaping requirements that may
-   that may not be worth solving in the underlying `predicate` library, so we'll
+   not be worth solving in the underlying `predicate` library, so we'll avoid
-   avoid implementing regex matchers until a meaningful use-case exists.
+   implementing these until a meaningful use-case exists.

 2. Ensuring these functions support lists of strings (or building separate
    functions specifically for matching against `[]string`).

-   For example, a hypothetical `ends_with(principals, ".example.com")` should
+   For example, a hypothetical `all_end_with(host_cert.principals, ".example.com")`
-   AND the result for each input principal.
-Luckily this does not require any
+   should AND the result for each input principal.
+Luckily this does not require
-   changes to the underlying library, and we can confine this behavior to only
+   any changes to the underlying library, and we can confine this behavior to
-   new functions to avoid impact to existing rules.
+   only new functions to avoid impact to existing rules.

 3. Evaluating `where` clauses in [`GenerateHostCert()`].
 As these are not
    proper Teleport resources, the `predicate` context doesn't include any